-Interest expense, net for the three months ended May 31, 2022 increased \$9,664 or 15.8% to \$70,930 in comparison to \$61,266 for the three months ended May 31, 2021.
+Interest expense, net for the three months ended August 31, 2022 increased \$13,315 or 24.5% to \$67,646 in comparison to \$54,331 for the three months ended August 31, 2021.

-Due to the nature of our business, we expect that revenues, as well as all categories of expenses, will continue to fluctuate substantially on a quarterto-quarter and year-to-year basis.
-Revenues are highly dependent on the volatility of hydrocarbon prices as seen during the last 18 months and production volumes.
+Due to the nature of our business, we expect that revenues, as well as all categories of expenses, will continue to fluctuate substantially on a quarter-to-quarter and year-to-year basis.
+Revenues are highly dependent on the volatility of hydrocarbon prices and production volumes.
 Production expenses will fluctuate according to the number and percentage ownership of producing wells as well as the amount of revenues we receive based on the price of crude oil.
 Exploration and drilling expenses will be dependent upon the amount of capital that we have to invest in future development projects, as well as the success or failure of such projects.
 Likewise, the amount of DD&A expense will depend upon the factors cited above including the size of our proven reserves base and the market price of energy products.
 G&A expenses will also fluctuate based on our current requirements, but will generally tend to increase as we expand the business operations of the Company.
-An ongoing goal of the Company is to improve cash flow to cover the current level of G&A expenses and to fund our drilling programs in California and Michigan.
+An on-going goal of the Company is to improve cash flow to cover the current level of G&A expenses and to fund our drilling programs in California and Michigan.